Our Research

 Our preliminary research paper based on this survey (which is on-going) is available here.

-The Simplicity Institute’s second research project at present is to explore the lifestyle implications of ‘peak oil.’
-(For an introduction to peak oil, click here).
+The Simplicity Institute also focuses on the transition to a post-carbon future with reduced energy supplies from renewable energy.
 Western-style consumer lifestyles are highly resource and energy intensive.
-We are examining the energy intensity of these consumer lifestyles and considering whether such lifestyles could be sustained in a future with declining energy supplies and much higher energy prices.
+Our work is examining the energy intensity of these consumer lifestyles and considering whether such lifestyles could be sustained in a future with declining energy supplies and much higher energy prices.

-Although energy supply issues have the very real potential to cause unprecedented human suffering, our position is that, if handled wisely, the forced transition away from energy-intensive consumer lifestyles (whether due to peak oil, climate change, or broader resource constraints) could actually lead humanity down a more meaningful, just, and sustainable path, such that we should want to choose this path even if it were not to be forced upon us in coming decades.
+Although energy scarcity has the very real potential to cause unprecedented human suffering, our position is that, if handled wisely, the forced transition away from energy-intensive consumer lifestyles (whether due to peak oil, climate change, or broader resource constraints) could actually lead humanity down a more meaningful, just, and sustainable path, such that we should want to choose this path even if it were not to be forced upon us in coming decades.

 Our first working paper on this subject can be downloaded here.